aws-samples/dr-with-eks-efs/README.md

 ```

-Once the output shows `...Stack with id ... does not exist` you can move on to the next step.
-Exit using `CTRL + C`.
+Once the output shows `...Stack with id ... does not exist` you can exit using `CTRL + C`.

 ## Security